Skip to main content

 What if I have already appealed?

 If you have already begun the appeals process, make sure you know where you are in the process.
 Most plans have 30 or 60 days to make a decision, depending upon the type of appeal, and must offer at least one level of internal appeal.
 Your additional appeal rights depend on the type of plan and type of denial you have.
-If your claim was denied as not medically necessary after Utilization Review, you may have the right to an External Appeal, an independent medical review of your health plan’s decision with an Appeal Agent.
+For certain denials, you may have the right to an External Appeal, an independent medical review of your health plan’s decision with an Appeal Agent.

 You also have the right to file a grievance or a complaint about any action your plan or its providers took that you disagree with.